 Head Injury Compensation Claims

 Any injury to the head is potentially dangerous and very often requires medical attention.
-Significant head injuries usually occur from road traffic accidents, work accidents, sports accidents, falls or assaults.
+Significant head injuries which result in head injury claims * usually occur from road traffic accidents, work accidents, sports accidents, falls or assaults.
 The consequences can be severe, and can include:

 • Bleeding in the brain